JaiWillems/celest/README.md

 pip install Celest
 ```

+## Class Overview
+Celest is broken into two classes, a Satellite class and a GroundPosition class.
+This section details the detailes for each class.
-## Satellite Class
+### Satellite Class

-Celest is broken into a single Satellite class representing the orbital object to store and compute orbital coordinate data.
+The Satellite class represents the orbital object to store and compute orbital position representations.
 The class stores its data in six instance variables:

 1. **self.times**: Orbital time dependencies in an (n,) shaped ndarray.
 1. **self.ERAdata**: Earth rotation angles based on time dependencies in an (n,) shaped ndarray.
 1. **self.ECIdata**: Earth centered inertial position data in an (n,3) shaped ndarray where the columns are the x, y, z position data.
 1. **self.ECEFdata**: Earth centered earth fixed position data in an (n,3) shaped ndarray where the columns are the x, y, z position data.
-1. **self.horizontal**: Altitude and azimuth data in an (n,2) shaped ndarray where the columns are the alt, az position data.
-1. **self.nadirAng**: Nadir-LOS angle data in an (n,) shaped ndarray.
+1. **self. gs** : Dictionary with the GroundPosition *name* attribute as the key and the GroundPosition object as the corresponding value.
 1. **self.length**: Length of data attributes represented as an int

-These inerence variables are interfaced by the user through seven methods:
+These instance variables are interfaced by the user through eight methods:

 1. **timeData**: Instantiates *times* attribute with orbital time dependency.
 1. **positionData**: Instantiates *ECIdata* or *ECEFdata* attribute with orbital position data.
 1. **getERA**: Instantiates *ERAdata* attribute.
 1. **getECI**: Instantiates *ECIdata* attribute.
 1. **getECEF**: Instantiates *ECEFdata* attribute.
-1. **getAltAz**: Instantiates *horizontal* attribute.
+1. **getAltAz**: Instantiates GroundPosition's *alt* and *az* attributes.
-1. **getNdrAng**: Instantiates *nadirAng* attribute.
+1. **getNdrAng**: Instantiates GroundPosition's *nadirAng* attribute.
 1. **saveData**: Save class data in local directory.

-The guiding principle behind the design of the Satellite class is to be simple to use and efficient.
-The latter is gained by two means.
-First, the code uses simple geometric relationships within orbital mechanics to derive basic mathematical relations that can be expedited by vectored inputs and NumPy.
-Secondly, the methods are created such that the user has complete control over the enacted computations by only instantiating necessary instance variables.
+The guiding principle behind the design of the Satellite class is to be user simple and efficient.
 The restrictions on how to use these methods are outlined in the following subsections along with detailed explanations and example usage of each of the methods.

-### .timeData(timeData)
+#### .timeData(timeData)
 **Description**
 The `timeData` method instantiates the *times* attribute with the orbital time dependencies (the times that each position observation was taken).
 The length of the input data initializes the *length* attribute.
 **Parameters**